Last Updated on October 15, 2022 by MBA Gateway Team

 We also wanted to show you recruiting data by school.
 Below, we’ve aggregated the number of companies that hired at least one student from an MBA program and compared it to the number of students on campus.
 This data covers both on-campus and off-campus recruiting and for some schools (marked with an *), this also includes internship recruiting.

-This gives us a sense of the diversity of recruiting outcomes by MBA program.
+This gives us a sense of the diversity of recruiting outcomes in MBA programs.
 This could be driven by the school having a robust and diverse set of on-campus recruiting partners, or an indication that students are networking and finding jobs on their own.
 To help give context, we’ve also included data about what % of opportunities were facilitated by the school, where available.